 At A level you will build on the skills you mastered at GCSE and take them to the next level.
 You will also develop new skills that will support you in becoming an independent learner, ready to take on and overcome any challenge.
 A level French empowers you to develop your speaking and reading skills so that you can discuss the culture, the current trends, and the political life and issues of French-speaking societies across the globe.
 Immigration and multiculturalism, the changing nature of the family in modern French society, and contemporary French music and cinema are all among the topics we explore over the two-year course.

 As well as this, you will enhance your ability to understand complex and sophisticated texts and advance your listening skills and overall knowledge of grammar.
 You will study films and great works of French literature by writers such as Voltaire, Moliere and Camus that play an important part in the rich culture and history of France.
-Beyond the syllabus, the French department participate in a long-running exchange programme with a school in Toulouse; our students also regularly enter university essay and translation competitions.
+Beyond the syllabus, the French department run a French cinema club and our students also regularly enter university essay and translation competitions.